How does it work?

 This covers the cost of repairing or rebuilding your property if it is damaged by:

 Subsidence, heave or landslip

-You must insure the rebuild value of your property, rather than the market value or the price you paid for it.
+You must insure the rebuild value of your property, not the market value or what you paid for it.
 You can check this on the Association of British Insurers' website.

 Accidental damage can also be added to most policies, but you may have to pay more to include this.

 If you own a flat, check whether it is already insured by your management company to avoid paying for cover you do not need.